AaronSiddiqui/Notezy/README.md

 Notezy is a note-sharing platform that allows students from third-level Irish colleges to share notes amongst each.
 The aim was to provide a platform that would allow students to collaborate with each in relation to modules of their course that they were having difficulty in.

+This application is based on the MEJN (MongoDB, Express, jQuery, Node.js) technology stack.

 ## Visuals